amunchet/cormorant/phase_one/README.md

 ## Requirements
 - `ffmpeg` must be installed
+- `sox` must be installed

 ## Phases
 1. Be able to download a given Youtube playlist
 2. Convert to WAV files via ffmpeg
 3. Turn into spectograms and label

 4. Bring into Jupyter notebooks to train first version of network
 	  - Some thoughts: Do we want to classify or regress the score of the song?

 5. Deploy - needs frontend to continue online training and rating of songs.